This article is sponsored by Alpaca and was written independently by the editorial team at Good Good Good.

 Parents and community members can encourage teacher support by electing school board candidates who prioritize modern teacher needs (no candidates like that in your area?
 Run for office!), speak up on the state level (or, again, run for office), and empower federal leaders to improve education standards nationwide.

 While systemic changes must be made, taking care of one another truly does make a world of difference.
-Bring your child’s teacher a meal during a busy week, gather a parent group together to chip in money for a massage, or even a much-needed vacation.
+Bring your child’s teacher a meal during a busy week (beyond just Teacher Appreciation Week!), gather a parent group together to chip in money for a massage, or even a much-needed vacation.
 Be a partner in your child’s education and encourage them to respect their teachers.

 To keep teachers teaching, students learning, and families thriving, we must function in community.
 Teachers do incredible work to shape the future, but they aren’t invincible heroes; they are our friends, our neighbors, our fellow humans.
 It’s time to treat them as such.